 The Company's functional currency became the real as of April 1, 2022, since most business transactions, especially its investments, are in this currency.

-The change does not have significant effects on the financial statements, in any period, given that the Company already presented its financial statements in real.
+The change does not have significant effects on the Interim Financial Statement, in any period, given that the Company already presented its Interim Financial Statement in real.

 c.
 Cash and cash equivalents